 If, however, your interview is at a progressive fashion company catering to trends in pop culture, then, of course, you can get a little more dramatic with the socks, or you may even ditch them!
 Be sure that your entire look makes the risk worth it though.

 While there are several dress shoes for men, loafers, and brogues being part of them, Oxfords remain the most suitable option.
-Ditch the rubber soles for rubber if you want to be taken seriously.
+Ditch the rubber soles for leather if you want to be taken seriously.

 And of course, your favourite and comfy sneakers should not be an option unless you are sure that everyone else at the office wears sneakers as well, or unless your interview is at the candy store down the street.